Material Topics

 Risks and Opportunities

 In the present, increase in dependence on technology may result in risk of cyber threats that affect our production processes and our entire operating platforms that rely on Internet connections.
-Particularly during the COVID-19 pandemic, where our ways of work have been relying more on digital technology, could lead to the increase of cyber threat such as theft of critical information or production process interruptions would affect our reliability, credibility, and reputation.
+Particularly during the COVID-19 pandemic, where our ways of work have been relying more on digital technology, could lead to the increase of cyber threat such as theft of critical information or critical information technology system interruptions would affect our reliability, credibility, and reputation.

 In this regard, GC implements an information security management system that is aligned with the IT security policies, while also developing our employee capacity at all levels to be aware of and capable of applying proper mitigation measure on cybersecurity threat.